 "Science is a wonderful thing if one does not have to earn one's living at it." - Albert Einstein

-Too tall and serious, youngest ever science fair winner age 9.
+Tall and serious, youngest ever science fair winner age 9.

 My high school Varsity Swim Team letter.
 I was so proud.